boonecabaldev/BC-Portfolio/VimBuffersWindows.md

 Similar to buffers, you can use `:x`, `:bd`, `:q`, and `:wq` to close a window.

-Some commands delete buffers, and some delete both panes and buffers.
-You can delete a buffer, or a buffer and a pane, but you can't delete a pane without deleting a buffer.
+> You can delete a buffer, or a buffer and a pane, but you can't delete a pane without deleting a buffer.

 Let's do a test.
 Quite and open `a.txt` in Vim.
 Next, use `:vs b.txt | ls` to open `b.txt` in a right-docked pane.